Super Lawyers

 • El-Khuffash, A., et al. (2023).
 The use of milrinone in neonates with persistent pulmonary hypertension of the newborn – a randomised controlled trial pilot study (MINT 1).
 Journal of Perinatology, 43, 168–173.
 This study aimed to examine the feasibility of using milrinone, a vasoactive agent, in neonates diagnosed with persistent pulmonary hypertension of the newborn.
 The primary objective was to observe the effects of milrinone on the duration of iNO therapy in infants with aPH.
 Regrettably, after four years of recruitment across three neonatal centers, only nine infants were enrolled, all from The Rotunda Hospital in Dublin.
 Preliminary findings did indicate a positive trend in infants given milrinone, showing lower pulmonary vascular resistance.
 But it is such a small study so it is hard to carry much away from it.

 • Rosenzweig EB, et. al: Paediatric pulmonary arterial hypertension: updates on definition, classification, diagnostics, and management.
 Eur Respir J. (2019) 53:1801916. doi: 10.1183/13993003.01916-2018.
-The authors are not discussing medical malpractice directly but underscore that too many mistakes are being made because children in PPHN are improperly managed because they use adult treatment guidelines.
+The authors are not discussing medical malpractice directly, but underscore that too many mistakes are being made because children in PPHN are improperly managed, as they use adult treatment guidelines.

 • Simonneau G, et. al: Haemodynamic definitions and updated clinical classification of pulmonary hypertension.
 Eur Respir J 2019; 53: 1801913.